brunobord/mdwrangler/README.md

 ## Requirements

 I'm publishing the built JS (concatenated and uglified) so you don't have to bother with this.
-But if you intend to work on the build.js source or change things, you may need to install [Grunt](http://gruntjs.com/) in order to execute the ``uglify`` task (i.e. concatenate, compress and stuff the whole thing into a `mdwrangler.min.js` file).
+But if you intend to work on the build.js source or change things, you may need to install [Grunt](http://gruntjs.com/) (locally or system-wide).
+Once you have it simply enter the following command:

+    npm install .

+You may now want to execute the default task to produce the minified ``mdwrangler.min.js`` file out of the expanded ones.

 ## Configuration